SAP-samples/teched2023-AI284v/exercises/ex2/README.md

 # Exercise 2 - Process a receipt using Document Information Extraction and LLMs (Large Language Models)

 In this exercise, you'll use a lunch receipt as an example of a custom document.
 Custom document types aren't supported out of the box by the Document Information Extraction service.
-You'll create a custom schema to list the header fields and line items that you want to extract from the receipt document using LLMs (Large Language Models).
+You'll create a custom schema to list the fields that you want to extract from the receipt document using LLMs (Large Language Models).

 ## Exercise 2.1 Access schema configuration